 “I cannot begin to imagine the pain and anguish that the families of the victims are experiencing, but I hope that not having to worry about the costs associated with burying their loved ones will help as they move forward and heal,” she said.
 “I send my prayers and condolences to everyone affected by this horrific tragedy.”

 Mayor Eric Adams thanked the Grammy Award-winning musician in a statement, saying, “We are grateful for Cardi B, a real superstar on and off the mic, for granting some critical financial relief to families of the victims.
 The city will be forever thankful to her and also to the grassroots donors and corporate partners who have been able to offer immediate support for our neighbors in need, to reestablish themselves during this difficult time.”

 Eight children and nine adults were killed in the Jan.
 9 fire at the Twin Parks North West building in Tremont.

 A mass funeral for 15 of the victims was held Sunday at the Bronx Islamic Cultural Center.
-It capped a week of prayers and mourning within a close-knit community hailing from West Africa, most with connections to the small country of Gambia — where four of the victims would be buried, officials said.
+It capped a week of prayers and mourning within a close-knit community hailing from West Africa, most with connections to Gambia — where four of the victims would be buried, officials said.
 Eleven of the victims were transported to a cemetery in New Jersey.